NajeeSmith/NajeeSmith.github.io/_pages/About.md

 I am a self-taught ML programmer with ambitions of being a data scientist, with a background in Chemical Engineering.
 I enjoy learning about AI, technology, and the brilliant mathematics that make it all work.
-A brief list of skills I have acquired throughout my journey are Python, SQL, and Git.
+A brief list of skills I have acquired throughout my journey are Python, SQL, and Pytorch.
-My full resume can be viewed [here.]()
+My full resume can be viewed [here.](https://drive.google.com/file/d/1jS3Js54eIpDiALDC_cPu6_MWO3tzakwU/view?usp=sharing)
-**Will link once resume is complete (which is soon!)**